Selection and Aggregation of Conformal Prediction Sets: Application: Conformalized Quantile Regression

+The performance of EFCP and VFCP based on conformalized quantile regression sets are presented in the two columns of Figure \ref{fig:cqr}, where the left column corresponds to the real data and the right column corresponds to the synthetic one.

-Below, we note some observations from our simulations: \begin{itemize} \item VFCP has valid coverage (near perfect at $0.9$), while EFCP slightly undercovers attaining at worst coverage of $0.88$ across all dimensions.
-For smaller dimensions $(\le 100)$, the coverage of EFCP is also near perfect.
-Neither the Linear nor the Naive methods give valid coverage, and this is expected because the two settings are both heteroskedastic.
-Further, the coverage for these methods drop significantly as dimension increases. \item When $d \geq N$, we note that the Linear method and the Naive method prediction will always have zero length intervals since all $N$ residuals will be equal to zero.
-Consequently, in such a situation, these two methods will have coverage equal to zero. \item Compared with VFCP, EFCP has an improved efficiency resulting in 10--30\% smaller widths across the dimensions.
-On average, EFCP improves the width of VFCP by 20\%. \item Before computing the ratio of the widths, we find that the standard error of the widths of EFCP is, on average, 30\% smaller than that of VFCP over 100 repetitions. \end{itemize}
+Below, we note some observations from our simulations: \begin{itemize} \item For the real data, VFCP and EFCP has near perfect valid coverage $0.9$.
+For synthetic data, VFCP maintains valid coverage while EFCP slightly undercovers attaining at worst coverage of $0.85$ across all sample sizes.
+The undercoverage happens only at smaller sample sizes which is expected from Theorem~\ref{thm:coverage-guarantee-minimum-width}. \item Compared with VFCP, EFCP has an improved efficiency (smaller average width) across real datasets and sample sizes.
+For the real data, EFCP improves on VFCP with 7--18\% smaller widths and on average EFCP has 10\% smaller width.
+Notice that the improvement of efficiency of EFCP is particularly noticeable with the ``blog" and ``news" datasets, where the dimension is relatively large (280 and 59 respectively) compared to the sample size 1000.
+For synthetic data, EFCP results in 50\% smaller width when the sample size is small.
+As the sample size becomes larger, the gap closes because VFCP becomes efficient.
+On average, EFCP improves the width of VFCP by 25\%. \item Before computing the ratio of the widths, we find that the standard error of the widths of EFCP is, on average, over 50\% smaller than that of VFCP over 100 repetitions. \end{itemize}